 Before you take to the platform to speak find yourself a quiet space where you can comfortably jump as high as you can into the air 3 or 4 times.
 Each time you land notice how grounded you feel.

-If you are speaking to a small group then imagine that your platform is a large red circle or rug similar to the ones used on TED Talks.
+If you are speaking to a small group then imagine that your platform is a large red circle similar to the ones used on TED Talks.
 Make this your space and own it.

 If you keep your hands in your pockets or behind your back

 When you practice your presentation at home or at work don’t just read it out aloud to yourself.
-Put your notes to one side, free your hands and practice in front of a mirror, letting your hands speak too.
+Put your notes to one side.
+Free your hands and practice in front of a mirror, letting your hands speak too.